amitojdeep/amitoj-blogs/_posts/2017-7-20-traffic-sign-reco.md

 Without any further delays, let's jump straight into the work.
 You can refer to the [project repo](https://github.com/amitojdeep/traffic-sign-reco) for all the code as well as a trained model for quick implementations.
 First of all we will separate the validation set from training set and convert the entire dataset to png images.
 You can write your own implementation or use the `road_sign_sep_val.ipynb` for separation and `road_sign_png_gen.ipynb` for conversion.
 I will retain the directory structures as in GTSRB dataset because we need it for image generators of `Keras`.
+I have used *data augmentation* to introduce random transformations to the training images.
 Setting up the data generators,

 {% highlight python %}